geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 # Useful terraform commands to check what you have just done
 terraform -chdir=aws workspace show   # current terraform workspace terraform -chdir=aws show             # current state deployed ...
-terraform -chdir=aws output           # public ip of aws instance
+terraform -chdir=aws output           # shows public ip of aws instance
 ```

-5. deploy stack to AWS:
+## Deploy go-fastapi stack via Ansible to AWS:

-* Make DNS names for go-fastapi point to the public IP address on AWS Route 53
+* Make DNS names for go-fastapi point to the public IP address on AWS Route 53 - put IP into DNS
 * Location of SSH keys may need to be replaced after copying config-stack.yaml.sample
 * s3 credentials are placed in a file using the format described above
 * s3 uri if SSL is enabled.
 Location of SSL certs/key